Toronto skyline

 Change Requires Creative Solutions

 What has us the most excited?
-These requirements will drive
+These requirements will drive innovation within the construction industry, and give our clients the opportunity to be true leaders in sustainable practices.

 Starting now, architects and design engineers will need to be more creative when designing building envelopes and mechanical systems in order to achieve even the minimum requirements.
 There will be new construction practices and designs to improve air tightness and general envelope thermal performance – including a shift away from the glass towers that have become commonplace over the past three decades.
 Mechanical products to improve cold-temperature operation of electric heat pumps, lower corridor pressurization, and increase heat recovery efficiency will also become more commonplace.
 The accelerated timeline for Versions 5 and 6 will certainly be a challenge for the Toronto construction industry, but is also an opportunity to truly lead.